 Home Care Services Covered by Medicaid

-Home Care Services Covered by Medicaid: Elderly people who want to continue to live at home know that; as we age, certain things get more difficult.
-And we’re not just talking about keeping up with current music (who are all these teenagers and why are they always so sad?)
-Keeping your home clean, shopping for groceries, even personal care activities like bathing and dressing can get more difficult when we get older.
+Elderly people who want to continue to live at home know that; as we age, certain things get more difficult.
+And we’re not just talking about keeping up with current music (who are all these teenagers and why are they always so sad?).
+Keeping your home clean, shopping for groceries, and even personal care activities like bathing and dressing become increasingly challenging.

 Maybe your family lives too far away to provide help.
 Or they’re too busy with their jobs and their own kids to be of any day-to-day assistance.
-Being on a fixed income means you couldn’t possibly afford to pay for home care.
+Being on a fixed income makes it seem impossible to pay for home care.
 The good news is help is available, and it may come at no cost to you or your family.

 At-Home Care Services and Medicaid

 Seniors with income limits who need an at-home caregiver can get the help at home they need; through programs funded by the government, including Medicaid.
-In Illinois, the Community Care Program helps provide seniors, who qualify, with in-home caregivers at no cost to them.
+In Illinois, for example, the Community Care Program offers personal care assistance and other services to qualified seniors at no cost to them.
+This program allows seniors to continue living at home with the help they need.

-Home care agencies administrate the Community Care Program, home care agencies help seniors with the necessary paperwork and schedule caregivers to provide in-home care services.
+Home care agencies administer the Community Care Program, guiding seniors through the necessary paperwork and scheduling caregivers to provide in-home care services.
+This process ensures seniors receive the best care possible, allowing them to age in place with dignity.

 How Seniors Can Qualify for At-Home Caregivers from Medicaid